-Any international student wanting to study in the USA will need to apply for an F1 Visa for the USA.
+Applying for an F1 visa is now made easy with this guide.
+Any international student wanting to study in the USA or join a football academy in the USA will need to apply for an F1 Visa for the USA.
 The majority of students are granted an F1 visa, and the general plan/process flow for getting an F1 visa is as follows:

 Get Accepted into a School → Pay Sevis Fee and Receive your I-20 → Complete F1 Visa Application form → Schedule/Attend F1 Visa Interview → F1 Visa Approval